seuntan40/Health-Data-Analysis/README.md

 ## 🚀 Deployment & Usage
 1. Open **Power BI Desktop**.
 2. Load the provided dataset.
-3. Import the `.pbix` file for the dashboard.
+3. Import the `Health Dashboard.jpg` file for the dashboard.
 4. Interact with the visuals to derive insights.

 ## 📜 Documentation & Contribution